samoylenko/samoylenko.me/README.md

             (`maven-archetype-quickstart`).

         2.  **[Spring](http://spring.io/)** is probably the best Java framework to begin with.
-It is used to quickly build web applications.
-And it is very popular.
+It is a popular way to quickly build web applications.

-        There's a book which helps start with Spring - "[Spring in action](https://www.manning.com/books/spring-in-action-fourth-edition)".
+        This book is useful for getting started with Spring - "[Spring in action](https://www.manning.com/books/spring-in-action-fourth-edition)".
-        But it's probably also a good opportunity for us to stress that another thing that makes you a better security professional is **reading reference manuals**, so we do strongly recommend you to read spring reference documents in addition to the book.
+        This is a good opportunity for us to stress that **reading reference manuals** will help make you a better security professional, so we recommend that you to read Spring reference documentation in addition to the book.

-        This is probably the **hardest item to learn on this list**, so please allow some time for reading and practice.
-But the knowledge and practice obtained while learning Spring is exactly what will make you stand out as an application security professional.
+        We consider this to be the **hardest item to learn on this list**, so allow some time for reading and practice.
+The knowledge and practice obtained while learning Spring will make you stand out as an application security professional.

     2. Scripting language (secondary programming language): **ECMAScript aka JavaScript** (specifically, **[NodeJS](https://nodejs.org/)**)

-       In addition to the main programming langunage, a security professional will always need to write scripts: It can be a quick test, or some automation, or maybe even a solution that injects security into a build pipeline.
-It will involve items commonly at a level of operating system (working with files, directories, running binaries etc) which are not best addressed by Java or, say, C#.
+       In addition to their main programming langunage, a security professional will need to write scripts: this can be a quick test, some automation, or even a solution that injects security into a build pipeline.
+Scripting commonly involves items the operating system level (working with files, directories, running binaries etc) which are not best addressed by Java or, say, C#.

-       We recommend JavaScript for many reasons - it has become extremely popular in the recent years, and it's much more convenient than Python, which was a champion for us in this space for quite a long time.

-       Knowing JavaScript is also a huge bonus because it's now a major component of any web and mobile application.
+       We recommend JavaScript for many reasons - it has become extremely popular in the recent years, and it's much more convenient than Python, the former champion in this space.
+JavaScript is also a major component of any web and mobile application.

     3. Version Control System (**[Git](https://git-scm.com/)**)

-       Git is essential to know by any person who is involved in application development.
+       Git is essential to know by anyone who is involved in application development.

        Git is easy to start with: